almogboaron/frankenmodels/README.md

   - [ ] Share your results on forums (e.g., r/MachineLearning) or GitHub for feedback.

 This checklist should guide you through the next steps in your research to thoroughly evaluate the impact of layer duplication on your Frankenmodel's performance.
+- TODO: Check if we need to train the model from initilized-wights and not from pretrained.
+-